ropensci-archive/opendata/opendata.md

 ###News###

 -   <pkg>GuardianR</pkg>: Provides an interface to the Open Platform's Content API of the Guardian Media Group.
-It retrieves content from news outlets The Observer, The Guardian, and guardian.co.uk from 1999 to current day.
+It retrieves content from news outlets The Observer, The Guardian, and guardian.co.uk from 1999 to current day. <pkg>rdian</pkg> ([GitHub](https://github.com/ironholds/rdian)) is another Guardian API client.
 -   [prismaticR](https://github.com/Btibert3/prismaticR) (not on CRAN): R interface to [Prismatic's Topic Graph API](https://github.com/Prismatic/interest-graph).
 -   [rtimes](https://github.com/ropengov/rtimes) (not on CRAN): R client for the New York Times APIs, including the Congress, Article Search, Campaign Finance, and Geographic APIs.
 -   <em>ZEIT</em>: <pkg>diezeit</pkg> waps the ZEIT online content API (K).